Kasperjoergensen3/MLOps_project/reports/README.md

 >
 > Answer:

-Our project relied on the third-party framework called Hugging Face.
-The decision to use Hugging Face was rooted in its practicality, effectiveness and how easy it is to find open source machine learning models.
-We took advantage of the pre-trained vision transformer model, ViT.
-Fine-tuning it for our specific brain tumor classification task was made straightforward.
+Our project leveraged Hugging Face, a third-party framework chosen for its practicality, effectiveness, and accessibility of open-source machine learning models.
+We utilized the pre-trained Vision Transformer (ViT) model, adapting it for our specific task of brain tumor classification.
+This adaptation involved adding an initial layer to convert 1-channel grayscale images into 3-channel images, aligning with ViT's input requirements.
+Additionally, we replaced the final classification layer with one tailored to four classes.

+This approach allowed us to efficiently incorporate the model into a PyTorch Lightning module.
+The significant advantage of using pre-trained weights meant we could fine-tune the model for our task without extensive training time.
+This was particularly beneficial as we lacked access to GPU resources, making training such a large model from scratch impractical and time-consuming.
+Our method enabled us to implement a complex model effectively, overcoming hardware limitations.

 ## Coding environment